tamrakaranish/miti-marketing-newsletter/README.md

 - Check GitHub Actions logs for specific errors

 **Slack Posting Issues**
-- Verify `SLACK_CHANNEL` GitHub variable is set with the correct channel name
+- Verify `SLACK_CHANNEL` and `TEST_SLACK_CHANNEL` GitHub variables are set with correct channel names
-- Verify Slack bot is added to the target channel specified in `SLACK_CHANNEL` variable
+- Verify Slack bot is added to both production and test channels
 - Check `SLACK_BOT_TOKEN` secret is configured correctly
-- Ensure bot has permission to post messages in the channel
+- Ensure bot has permission to post messages in both channels
 - Review workflow logs for Slack API errors
+- Test with the Test Newsletter workflow first before using production workflow

 **Bi-weekly Schedule Issues**
 - Check if week number logic needs adjustment for your desired start date